conorgil/2fa-notifier/docs/index.md

 2FA Notifier lets you know which sites you visit support 2FA and specifically how to enable it.

-<a href="https://chrome.google.com/webstore/detail/lggnfpepjfjffimehbjeofegcbmhogoj" class="cta-btn">Get 2FA Notifier</a>
+<a href="https://chrome.google.com/webstore/detail/lggnfpepjfjffimehbjeofegcbmhogoj" class="cta-btn">2FA Notifier for Chrome</a>

+<a href="https://addons.mozilla.org/en-US/firefox/addon/2fa-notifier/" class="cta-btn">2FA Notifier for Firefox</a>

 ---